mpv-player/mpv/DOCS/man/en/mpv.rst

 | # Use quotes for text that can contain spaces:
 | status-msg="Time: ${time-pos}"

-Putting command line options into the configuration file
+Putting Command Line Options into the Configuration File
 --------------------------------------------------------

 Almost all command line options can be put into the configuration file.
 Here